 Refugee Week is an open platform and welcomes a wide range of responses suited to many different contexts.
 As a movement, we aim to make our activities inclusive and remove barriers to participation.

-Refugee Week celebrates the contributions of refugees in order to challenge negative stereotypes and create a space where refugees can be seen and heard beyond their experience of displacement.
+Refugee Week celebrates the contributions of refugees and people seeking sanctuary in order to challenge negative stereotypes and create a space where refugees can be seen and heard beyond their experience of displacement.
 We believe that everyone has a contribution to make, and reject the idea that people seeking safety should have to ‘prove their worth’ more than others in society.

 Arts and Culture Make Change